dgaydukov/cert-aws/files/sa.md

 If you create distribution to be accessed from dns name you should add all possible urls to cname in CF.
 Sof you are going to access it from example.com, www.example.com, photos.example.com, all these 3 dns names should be added to Cname names when you create distribution.

 OAI (Origin Access Identity) - CF user that can access origin.
-To access s3 from CF you should unblock public access on a bucket level.
+To access s3 from CF you should policy on a bucket level (but you don't need to allow public access).
 But if you do this user can access your s3 files by s3 url like `https://my-test-s3-bucket-1.s3.amazonaws.com/info.html`.
-But if you want that your s3 objects to be accessed only by cloudfront url like `https://d1vyzpsqe05sg1.cloudfront.net/info.html`
+But if you want that your s3 objects to be accessed only by CF url like `https://d1vyzpsqe05sg1.cloudfront.net/info.html`
 You should add bucket policy to your bucket like
 ```
 {